 Acupuncture and Traditional Chinese Medicine correct imbalances in the body and reset the body to bring it back to health.
 I like to think of this as hitting the reset button.
-For the treatment of Interstitial Cystitis, acupuncture can reduce the pain, frequency and discomfort of urination, along with the stress that can come with it.
+Acupuncture can reduce the pain, frequency and discomfort of urination, along with the stress that can come with interstitial cystitis.

 According to Chinese medicine, not all people who develop IC get the condition from the same root causes.
 Symptoms from IC can be overwhelming, affecting work, school, and relationships.
 Sometimes, IC can be accompanied by additional symptoms including generalized pain and fatigue, digestive issues, and depression.
 It is important during the initial visit, to take an in-depth history of your symptoms to get a clearer picture.